 Video breakouts and session registration

 When you set-up registration on a session for participants, you will also determine whether or not participants can join the video breakout associated to that session.

 If session registration is enabled on the session, and the participant has registered for the session, the video breakout is automatically launched when the participant navigates to the session.

 If the participant has not registered to the session, they will not see the video breakout in the session, and will not be able to join the video breakout.

 Video breakout in a sponsor profile/booth

 The same as for a session, go to the Sponsors module in your workplace, select the sponsor profile where you wish to add a video breakout, and click on the Schedule video call button.
 Don't forget to save your changes.

 Once the video call is scheduled in a sponsor profile, participants and sponsors can simply join the call by navigating to the sponsor profile in the event.
-The call opens automatically at the top of the page.

 How can participants share videos with sound?